ChefKissInc/NootedRed/README.md

 Pass `wrednetdbg=0` to disable the NetDbg functionality.

-The Source Code of this Original Work is licensed under the `Thou Shalt Not Profit License version 1.0`.
-See `LICENSE`
+## Introduction

+We are a team of three working on getting graphics acceleration for AMD iGPUs (Raven/Raven2/Renoir and their derivatives) on hackintoshes.

+We are patching the existing kexts in order to achieve this (mixing AMDRadeonX5000 for GCN 5 and AMDRadeonX6000 for VCN 1/2, and replacing AMDRadeonX6000Framebuffer for DCN instead of AMD10000Controller which is DCE).

 This project is under active research and development and is not yet functional, but in a close state to such.

-Its goal is to bring AMD iGPU support for Renoir/Raven(2)/Renoir and their derivatives, such as Picasso.
+Its goal is to bring AMD iGPU support for Renoir/Raven(2) and their derivatives, such as Picasso.

 However, due to the complexity of GPU drivers, especially those without public source code, adding support for non-existent logic is not possible.
-As a result, you must use Catalina (minimum) to Big Sur (recommended) since the required iGPU-related logic has been removed in Monterey and later, and only the aforementioned chip types.
+As a result, you must use Catalina (minimum) to Big Sur (recommended) since the logic for supporting our iGPU chips has been removed in Monterey and later.

-Injecting kernel extensions is not possible during the OpenCore injection stage.
+Injecting AMD driver kernel extensions is not possible during the OpenCore injection stage.
 This is because the prelink injection fails for kernel extensions of this type, as the libraries used for them are not contained in the Boot kernel cache, which is where OpenCore injects kexts to.
 Instead, they're contained in the Auxiliary kernel cache.

-## Introduction

-We are a team of three working on getting graphics acceleration for AMD iGPUs (Raven/Raven2/Renoir and their derivatives) on hackintoshes.

-We are patching the existing kexts in order to achieve this (mixing AMDRadeonX5000 for GCN 5 and AMDRadeonX6000 for VCN 1/2, and replacing AMDRadeonX6000Framebuffer for DCN instead of AMD10000Controller which is DCE).

 ## FAQ